Enchiladas are Adaptable to Many Diets

 Why Make Homemade Enchiladas?

 You can control the ingredients and accommodate picky eaters, dietary needs, and nutritional goals when making enchiladas from scratch.
-There are four components of an enchilada, and each provides flexibility to meet your desires: sauce, filling, soft tortilla, and toppings (cheese and garnish).
+There are four components of an enchilada, and each provides flexibility to meet your desires: sauce, filling, soft tortilla wrap, and toppings (cheese and garnish).
 Other reasons to make enchiladas include:

 - Make-Ahead Meal – assemble enchiladas in the morning and refrigerate until ready to cook